Hey, it's me, Krystal Kirkland

 Engineering

 I’m a senior software engineer at Arize AI, where I design and build front-end systems for an AI assistant that helps developers understand, debug, evaluate, and monitor AI models [patent].
-I started at Arize six years ago as a PR intern, then moved into technical marketing, where I wrote documentation, built workshops, and helped explain machine learning systems to users.
+I started at Arize six years ago where I wrote documentation, built workshops, and helped explain machine learning systems to users.
 Over time, I became more interested in not just explaining technical systems, but shaping how people experience them.
-Today, I focus on the interface layer of AI: how complex systems present themselves, how trust is built with customers, and how to build simple yet powerful interactions with humanity at the forefront.
+Today, I focus on the interface layer of AI: how complex systems present themselves, how trust is built with customers, and how to build simple yet powerful interactions with user empathy at the forefront.

 Design

 I run a creative studio where I photograph and creative-direct editorial photoshoots for brands, events, and individuals [portfolio].
-My design work is rooted in a long-standing impulse to express how I see the world, and over time that instinct has evolved to include a technical lens.
-In 2020, I created a project called Machine in Relief [instagram], using a generative adversarial network to create imagery for a textile concept.
-That experience pushed me to think about AI not only as a technical system, but also as a creative material and a cultural force.
+My design work is rooted in a long-standing impulse to express how I see the world, which has evolved to become interdisciplinary as my interests expanded.
+In 2020, I created a project called Machine in Relief [instagram], using a generative adversarial network to create imagery for a textile concept utilizing AI as a technical system and a creative medium.

 Community

-I maintain an email notification service for the Jewish community in Connecticut that helps circulate information about community deaths [website] I coordinate releases with funeral homes, provide technical support, and help keep a system running that has become part of how people grieve and show up for each other.
-I believe technology is more impactful when it's built for a real community than when it's designed for the masses.
+I maintain an email notification service for the Jewish community in Connecticut that helps circulate information about community deaths [website] I coordinate releases with funeral homes, provide technical support, and help keep a system running that has become part of how a community shows up and grieves together.

 UC Berkeley, B.A.
 Sociology.